-- Development of leadership qualities such as self-awareness and reflexivity, communication, creativity, independent thinking, and problem solving. - Graduates who will be able to: - Approach contemporary issues, challenges and developments through an interdisciplinary and creative manner. - 2.
+Development of leadership qualities such as self-awareness and reflexivity, communication, creativity, independent thinking, and problem solving.

+Graduates who will be able to:

+- 1. Approach contemporary issues, challenges and developments through an interdisciplinary and creative manner. - 2.
 Demonstrate excellent skills in speaking, close reading, critical thinking, and careful writing. - 3.
 Identify key critical questions and engage in thoughtful debate about texts from a variety of historical and cultural backgrounds both in Asia and in the global context. - 4.
-Connect ideas, theories, and practical applications from a variety of fields in this interdisciplinary major (anthropology, art history, cultural studies, development studies, language, literature, philosophy, politics, religion, and sociology). - 5.
-Integrate insights and understandings from courses to critically reflect on, and make sense of, the ways broader processes, events and moments at global, regional, national and local levels impact on their own lives.
+Connect ideas, theories, and practical applications from a variety of fields in this interdisciplinary major (anthropology, art history, cultural studies, development studies, language, literature, philosophy, politics, religion, and sociology).

+5. Integrate insights and understandings from courses to critically reflect on, and make sense of, the ways broader processes, events and moments at global, regional, national and local levels impact on their own lives.
-- At least 3 of the courses must be at the 3000- Level or above. - The courses must be from at least 3 of the categories listed above for the major

-• For courses that are cross-listed with other majors and Asian Studies, students will receive credit for only one of the cross-listed majors and not all of them.
+- Two courses must be at 2000 level and one course must be at 3000 level. - The courses must be from at least 3 of the categories listed above for the major - For courses that are cross-listed with other majors and Asian Studies, students will receive credit for only one of the cross-listed majors and not all of them.
 For example, if a course is cross-listed as ASIA/PPE and the student is a PPE major doing an AS minor, the student can get credit for this course either for PPE or ASIA but not both.